 India is unique when it comes to hire cars.
 It’s quite unusual for tourists to rent and drive the vehicles themselves.
 The more common method is for an experienced driver to be supplied with the deal, so you get a personal chauffeur.

-This is one of the most expensive forms of travel India.
+This is one of the most expensive forms of travel in India.
 However, at just RP1800 ($27 per day), it’s a steal compared to western prices.
 Generally, hire cars, and their drivers are paid for a day of service.
 Some firms allow drivers to sleep in the vehicle on overnight trips.

 It is common for hire deals to come with a mileage clause.
 So, for example, you’d pay the $27 and no more if the vehicle travelled less than 200km.
 Extra kilometres cost, on average, around RP7.
 Larger vehicles, like SUVs, may command higher rates.